 Thai insurance companies have a no-claims bonus structure on certain policies that will provide significant discounts after a year with no claims on the insurance.
 Some companies even permit small claims to be made without voiding the no-claims bonus.
 Note: It is very important to know and understand an insurance company's accident procedures, particularly those pertaining to the scene of the accident itself (will an agent attend the scene and help you).
 Find these out when taking out the insurance.

-With our help on a new vehicle purchase, you'll get your questions answered and requirements heard and understood and though we will get you a better deal the savings, though they will not be great, will more than cover the cost of our service.
+With our help on a new vehicle purchase, you'll get your questions answered and requirements heard and understood and though we will get you a better deal the savings, though they will not be great (about 10%), will more than cover the cost of our service.